pauliceia/vgiws/doc/api/login.md

 - Response (in Header):
     - The Authorization header has a valid Token to access the platform.
 - Error codes:
+    - 404 (Not Found): Not found any user.
     - 409 (Conflict): The email is not validated.
     - 500 (Internal Server Error): Problem when do a login.
 Please, contact the administrator.
 - Notes: